mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-I defined here some data classes to describe content we will use in the created methods. `LoginBundle` data class is used as a Observable event type that will, well, bundle the user login data from view:
+I defined here some data classes to describe content we will use in the created methods. `LoginBundle` data class is used as the Observable event type that will, well, bundle the user login data from View:

 ```kotlin
 data class LoginBundle(val login: String,
                        val password: String)
 ```

 And there is also a `UserModel` class that will represent our user retrieved from the remote.
-It is an equivalent of a Github api json returned of an endpoint we will use:
+It is an equivalent of a Github api JSON returned from the endpoint we will use:

 ```kotlin
 data class UserModel(val login: String,
                      val id: Int)
 ```
-Let's put them to the `data` package:
+Let's put them into the `data` package:

 {% include clickable_figure image_path="/assets/images/DataClassesLocation.png" alt="data package screenshot" caption="Let's put our nice data classes to the separate package." %}

-Going back to our contract - as you can see, presenter has no interface here.
+Going back to our contract - as you can see, Presenter has no interface here.
 Welcome to the passive word from the chosen Moviper flavor.
 Passive means that View has no idea about Presenter being attached to it.
-Actually you can access presenter from view using `presenter` property or `getPresenter()` method, but in a passive flavor you will get just plain ViperPresenter, so you won't have an access to your actual presenter methods.
-View communicates with presenter using event streams exposed through view interface to which presenter subscribes when attaching to the view.
+Actually, you can access Presenter from the View using `presenter` property or `getPresenter()` method, but in a passive flavor, you will get just plain ViperPresenter, so you won't have an access to your actual presenter methods.
+View communicates with Presenter using event streams exposed through View interface to which Presenter subscribes when attaching to it.

-Interactor and Routing are, let's say, Presenters "tools", presenter delegates work to them and receives calls results using Observables.
-That said, there is no component that calls Presenters methods, so there is no need to make it implements any interface.
-This allows us to create multiple presenters (where each has it's own routing and interactor) for one view and switch them seamlessly!
+Interactor and Routing are, let's say, Presenters "tools".
+Presenter delegates work to them and receives calls results using Observables.
+That said, there is no component that calls Presenters methods, so there is no need to implement any interface.
+This allows us to create multiple Presenters (where each has its own Routing and Interactor) for one View and switch between them seamlessly!
 We'll go back to this feature later.

 ## Presenter

 Ok, so let's begin implementing the Presenter.
-Let's check out what we have there already.
+Let's check out what we already have in there.

 ```kotlin
 class LoginPresenter :